Winesburg, Ohio (1919)

 by Sherwood Anderson (1876-1941)

-Sherwood Anderson did not make much money as a writer of prose but made his living for the most part in advertising as a copywriter.
 Winesburg, Ohio is a series of connected short stories.
-Anderson died in 1941 at the age of 51 after a career as a poet, novelist, newspaper editor and short story writer.
+But Sherwood Anderson made his living for the most part in advertising as a copywriter.
+He was had a career as a poet, novelist, newspaper editor and short story writer, but didn’t make much money at any of them.
 He did not live a happy life as the following short paragraph indicates.

 But the “curse” of which we speak is more than that.
 What we are referring to is when an artist who has a special vision is overtaken by an autonomous archetype which can be the source of much suffering when it prevents him from conforming to the dictates of the society in which he is contained.
 In other words, he must do his art the way that something inside of him demands regardless of the personal cost to him.
 Failure to do so is psychic death.

 So much for the “curse” part of our title.
-We can see how it worked in Anderson’s life even with the little information we have gleaned from his life.
-The prophet aspect of the life of an artist is something that they are seldom aware of.
+We can see how it worked for Anderson even with the little information we have gleaned from his life.
+An artist, whether writer, painter or whatever, is seldom aware that they are a prophet.
 The artist is in touch with beauty and beauty is a vivid aspect of the Absolute or the Divine if you will.
 The artist “sees” that which the rest of us seldom do and in a sense is prophetic in warning humanity that it is engaging in self-destructive behavior.

-Artists are revealing in their work the unsustainable direction that humanity at large has chosen.
-And, furthermore, the artist is warning that we must re-direct the focus of our energies and find the beauty within that will act as our compass to help us find a healthier story or context for ourselves.
+Artists reveal in their work the unsustainable direction humanity at large has chosen.
+And, furthermore, artists warn humanity that we must re-direct the focus of our energies and find the beauty within that will act as our compass to help us find a healthier story or context for ourselves.
 The artist-prophet, however, is often tragically “torn” between what society expects of them and what the archetypal inner voice is directing them to do.
 In this case they often suffer the “curse of the prophet.”